cangzhang/coding-vscode/README.md

 ## How to use

 1. Install the plugin
-1. Open a repo host by `coding.net`
+1. Open a repo hosted by `coding.net`
 1. Click on `Log in` button
-1. You will be redirected back to the editor, free to try & open an issue
+1. You will be redirected back to the editor, feel free to try & open an issue

 ## Development